jcs-elpa/organize-imports-java/README.md

 1. Create oij.ini file at the version control root directory.
 The example can be find below INI Example section.
 2. After you have include all the Java Libraries into oij.ini file.
-You can either run 'organize-imports-java-do-imports' to load the path and do the import in current buffer or just do the loading process with 'organize-imports-java-reload-paths'.
+You can just run `organize-imports-java-do-imports` and it will load the included jar path in oij.ini file and do the import in the current buffer.
+Just to let you know, it will take a while lodaing all the jar/lib files the first time to create the cache file.

 ## Configuration ##
 Setup Java JDK.